arcediazadrian/caserita/README.md

 ### 3. Apply Migrations

+DB Migrations will run when the app starts and be applied automatically, the code for that is on Program.cs

-To update the DB with a command you need to open a Package Manager console (Tools > NuGet Package Manager > Package Manager Console) in Visual Studio and run:
+However, if you need to update the DB with a command you need to open a Package Manager console (Tools > NuGet Package Manager > Package Manager Console) in Visual Studio and run:

 ```PM console
 Update-Database -Project Caserita_Data -StartupProject Caserita_Presentation